nephila/django-app-enabler/README.rst

 PoC autoconfigurator for django applications

-``django-app-enabler`` goal is to reduce the configuration of a django application withing a django project a one command operation to ease using django applications, both for newcomers and expert developers.
+``django-app-enabler`` goal is to reduce the configuration of a django application to a one command operation to ease using django applications, both for newcomers and expert developers.

 As configuring a django application can be both boring (as 90% are the usual steps editing ``settings.py`` and ``urls.py``)